IDEIA and Section 504 Teams - The School Nurse as an Essential Team Member

 Adopted: January 2018

 Suggested Citation: National Association of School Nurses.
-(2018).
-IDEIA and Section 504 teams - The school nurse as an essential member (Position Statement).
-Silver Spring, MD: Author.
+(2023).
+IDEIA and Section 504 Teams - The school nurse as an essential team member (Position Statement).
+Author.

 All position statements from the National Association of School Nurses will automatically expire five years after publication unless reaffirmed, revised, or retired at or before that time.